 Who has the highest risk for a drug overdose?

 Some people are more likely to either accidentally or intentionally overdose on drugs.
+Prevention is important especially in high risk groups like teens.
 They include:

 - Very young children who swallow drugs by accident